wafflesLL/wafflesLL/README.md

 # 👋 Hi, I'm Liam Loeffel (wafflesLL)!

 Welcome to my GitHub profile!
-Here you'll find a showcase of my projects, skills, and contributions to the open-source community.
+Here you'll find a showcase of my projects, and skills.
 I'm passionate about building innovative solutions, collaborating with talented developers, and constantly learning new technologies.

 ---